Gen Z in the Real World

 While growing up, I knew I always wanted to do something different from my family of medical professionals and lawyers.
 The world of IT had always been somewhat intriguing to me, but I just didn’t know where to begin my journey.
 I navigated through the different opportunities that LSU offered, and I ended up in the E.J.
 Ourso College of Business studying Information Systems and Decision Sciences (ISDS).

 The ISDS program at LSU isn’t like most tech programs.
 It focuses on developing a strong communication/presentation background as well as the technical

 My favorite thing about the IT Industry is that you are essentially the backbone of the business.
-The IT Industry has so much control on keeping businesses up and running.
-It is incredible to think that something so new, relatively speaking, can have such an impact on the marketplace.
+The IT Industry has so much control over keeping businesses up and running.
+It is incredible to think that something so new can have such an impact on the marketplace.
 Even though technology will constantly be evolving, the permanence of the IT industry is guaranteed.

 Why I Went Rogue:

 Like I said before I have only been here for a month, but in this month, I have learned about the Microsoft solutions stack, including SharePoint Online.
 Walking into a company that built an intranet solution through SharePoint was intimidating, but once I familiarized myself with the content owner view of hubley, I realized how easy SharePoint-based content management can be.
 Working within hubley has helped me realize how valuable intranet systems are to companies.
-Having an intranet system within a company will improve communication across all levels of the company, allows for companies to be more productive, to have a more social atmosphere, to have all the documentation they need in one place, and so much more!
+Having an intranet system will improve communication across all levels of a company.
+It allows for companies to be more productive, have a social atmosphere, have all documentation in one place, and much more!

 The life of an intern at Rogue is never boring.
 Each day I walk into the office and learn something new.
 Even though I am still settling in, I am looking forward to what the rest of February will bring.